danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 \subsection{Convert input to png}\label{sec:convertPNG}

-First thing to do in our program is getting our input folder and convert the stack of images into png format.
+First thing to do in our program is getting our input folder and convert the stack of images into png format with only two values.
 This process lets us to avoid managing an enormous variety of formats during computation, simplifying code used for transformation.\\

 Conversion needs the following parameters:
 \begin{itemize}
  \item inputPath: path of the folder containing the original images
  \item outputPath: path where we will save png images
  \item crop: parameters for images resizing (they can be extended or cropped)
  \item threshold: set a threshold for raw data.
-Pixels under that threshold will be set to black, otherwise they will be set to white
+Pixels under that threshold will be set to black, otherwise they will be set to white.
+If the threshold is not set, the image will be converted using a clustering algorithm
 \end{itemize}

 Now we can examine single parts of conversion process.
-First of all we need to open the single image doing the following operations:
+We need to open the single image doing the following operations:
 \begin{enumerate}
  \item Open images using \texttt{Images} library (which relies on \texttt{ImageMagick}) and save them in greyscale png format
  \item Resize the images according to the \textit{crop} parameter
+ \item Apply a denoising filter for the image
- \item Set the threshold for the image
+ \item Set the threshold for the image or start the clustering algorithm
 \end{enumerate}

+This is the code used for every step.

 @D Greyscale conversion
 @{rgb_img = convert(Image{ColorTypes.RGB}, img)
 gray_img = convert(Image{ColorTypes.Gray}, rgb_img) @}
 As we can see, we first need to convert image to RGB and then reconverting to greyscale.
 Without the RGB conversion these rows will return a stackoverflow error due to the presence of alpha channel

 @D Image resizing